Taipei Exchanges

-Taipei Exchanges (第36個故事 (Di 36 ge gu shi)) is a 2010 Taiwanese comedy film directed by Hsiao Ya-chuan and starring Gwei Lun-mei and Zaizai Lin.
+Taipei Exchanges (第36個故事 (Dì 36 gè gùshì)) is a 2010 Taiwanese comedy film directed by Hsiao Ya-chuan and starring Gwei Lun-mei and Zaizai Lin.

 Plot

 Doris always wanted to have her own coffee-house.
 With the help of her sister, Joise, she opened "Doris's Cafe".
-After the first day of business, however, there are few customers for the coffee house and the coffee house becomes cluttered with many useless gifts brought by friends and former colleges.
+After the first day of business, however, there are few customers for the coffee house and the coffee house becomes cluttered with many useless gifts brought by friends and former colleagues.
 Later, when customers start to ask about purchasing some of the items, Joise suggested a bartering system for the store.

 Business goes up as people linger to decide what to exchange.
 Later, customers began to share their personal stories with Doris in the coffee house as well.